duncanheron/contentful-migration-generator/scripts/courses/readme.md

 1. Run the `website-assets` repo at `locahost:8000` with `yarn develop`
 2. Run this script: from within the courses folder `node createCourseEntries.js`

+ ## IPv6 vs IPv4 endpoint
+ My understanding of this is limited but I had to change the URL to `http://[::1]:8000/__graphql/` rather than `http://localhost:8000/__graphql/` to get this script to run on MacOS 14.
+Using `localhost` resulted in a `Error: connect ECONNREFUSED 127.0.0.1:8000` error